Cock and ball torture: Cock harness

-The Gates of Hell is a male chastity device made up of multiple cock rings that can be used for CBT.
-Kali's Teeth is a metal bracelet with interior spikes that closes around the penis and can be used for preventing or punishing erections.
-Leather penis sheaths lined with internal spikes can be used for similar purposes.

-Ball busting

-Ball busting: A dominatrix kicking her male submissive's testicles at Folsom Street Fair, US.
-Besides causing pain, this act is also causing his public disgrace.

-"Ball busting" is the practice of kicking or kneeing participants in the testicles.
-It carries several medical risks, including the danger of testicular rupture from blunt trauma.

 In Japan

 Tamakeri (玉蹴り) (lit. ball kicking) is a sexual fetish and subgenre of BDSM within which a man's testicles are abused.
 The genre is also referred to as ballbusting ("bb" for short).
-Tamakeri is the Japanese term, but it is used by many non-Japanese people to describe media where Asian people—mainly women—are participating in it.
-The dynamics of tamakeri consist of a masochist having their testicles hurt by a sadist.
-The fetish is popular among heterosexual and homosexual men and women.

 Denkianma (電気按摩) (lit. "electric massage") is a popular Japanese prank played between two people where one person puts their foot into the genital area of the other and shakes it in a vibrating motion.
 Often this is done by grabbing the other person's feet, raising them, and then placing one's own foot on their crotch and vibrating it.
-This is often done between school aged boys as a prank similar to kancho and could be seen by a western audience as a type of bullying.
+This is often done between school aged boys as a prank similar to kancho or as a type of bullying.
 In 2006, Frito Lay released a special, Taitsukun-themed edition of Doritos chips, that referenced denki anma.